openshift/training/beta-4-setup.md

 There was also some information about "regions" and "zones" in the hosts file.
 Let's talk about those concepts now.

+### BUG FIXES
+There are a bunch of bugs with the installation process right now.
+As of this writing, the first install run will fail.
+Once the installation "completes", run the following command on all of your hosts:

+    sed -i /etc/openshift/node/node-config.yaml \
+    -e 's/^networkPlugin/networkPluginName: ""\n/'

+Then, restart `openshift-node` on all of your hosts:

+    systemctl restart openshift-node

+Edit the `/etc/ansible/hosts` file on your master and change the sdn line to:

+    openshift_use_openshift_sdn=true

+Then, run the installer again:

+    ansible-playbook ~/openshift-ansible/playbooks/byo/config.yml

 ## Regions and Zones
 If you think you're about to learn how to configure regions and zones in OpenShift 3, you're only partially correct.